Terrifier 2: Marketing

 A teaser trailer for Terrifier 2 was released on July 24, 2020.
 MovieWeb's Jeremy Dick commented on the teaser, stating that "the teaser is pretty exciting to watch for anyone who enjoyed the first movie."
-Matt Joseph of We Got This Covered also reviewed the trailer, writing "This trailer, though brief, does at least promise a bigger, bloodier and more terrifying sequel, one that should have no issue pleasing those who found much to like in the original."

-It was also announced that a three issue limited release comic book series would be issued prior to the film's release.
+It was also announced that a three-issue limited release comic book series would be issued prior to the film's release.

 Special effects

-The film has gained significant media coverage because of the gore effects, particularly for the infamous "Bedroom Scene," depicting the lengthy murder of the supporting character Allie (Casey Hartnett).
+The film has gained significant media coverage because of the gore effects, particularly for the notorious "Bedroom Scene," depicting the lengthy murder of the supporting character Allie (Casey Hartnett).
 Leone has stated it was the most challenging and technical scene to film out of the entire production—three minutes depicting mutilation.
 Leone had to create a life-size replica puppet of Hartnett that could work as an animatronic.
 He stated, "I had people under the bed with rods going through it into her limbs and behind the wall operating her head.
 I put some rubber gloves in her chest with tubing to have her breathe."
 Leone digitally added Hartnett's eye onto the puppet when Allie awakens to her mother.

 Release

-Terrifier 2 had its world premiere at the Fantastic Fest on August 29, 2022, and was shown on the same day at Fright Fest in London.
-It was theatrically released on October 6, 2022 by Bloody Disgusting.
-The film is intended to later stream on Screambox, as well as play at various "prominent genre festivals" prior to its official release.
-Leone had previously expressed a desire to release the movie "road show style" once it is finished.
+Terrifier 2 had its world premiere at the Fantastic Fest on August 29, 2022, and screened the same day at Fright Fest in London.
+It was theatrically released on October 6, 2022.
+The film was later available to stream on Screambox, as well as play at various "prominent genre festivals" prior to its official release.
+Leone had previously expressed a desire to release the picture "road show style" once finished.

-While it was originally only set for a one-week limited theatrical release, audience demand lead Bloody Disgusting to announce that Terrifier 2 would remain in theaters for a second weekend on October 12, 2022.
-On October 17, this run was extended for another week.
+While initially set for a one-week limited theatrical release, audience demand led Bloody Disgusting to announce that Terrifier 2 would remain in theaters for a second weekend on October 12, 2022.
+On October 17, this run was extended once more for another week.